How To Protect Wool and Cashmere Items From Moths and Other Pests

 If you have been having a moth or other pest problem, it may be best to take everything out of the closet/s or dresser/s and brush, vacuum and spray the space before shaking out each piece (best done outside) to be sure that they are bug free.
 Turn each item inside out and inspect any pleats or ribbing closely.
 If moth larva or other pests are found, bag and set the item aside for cleaning before returning to the closet or dresser.

-The heavy smell of moth balls/flakes will usually dissipate after 3-4 days of hanging in a well vented room.
+The heavy smell of moth balls/flakes usually dissipates after 3-4 days of hanging in a well vented room.

 Hand Washing Cashmere and Wool Sweaters